hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 method.

 In this method, construct an `li` for the Toy.
-If you give it a class of 'toy-list-item', the css we've provided will style it nicely.
+If you give it a class of `toy-list-item`, the css we've provided will style it nicely.
 Display basic info about the toy: it's `name`, `happiness`, and `price`.
 Add the `li` to the `ul.toys` inside of the `this.$pokeDetail` element.